centreon/centreon-documentation/fr/graph-views/procedures.md

 Then, put the generated output file "truststore.jks" into "/etc/centreon-studio" of map server host.

-and add JVM options to tomcat's configuration file - "/etc/tomcat/tomcat.conf" :
+and add truststore parameters in - “/etc/centreon-studio/studio-config.properties“

-    JAVA_OPTS="-Djavax.net.ssl.trustStore=/etc/centreon-studio/truststore.jks -Djavax.net.ssl.trustStorePassword=xxx"
+    centreon-map.truststore=/etc/centreon-studio/truststore.jks
+    centreon-map.truststore-pass=XXXX

 > Replace the trustStorePassword value "xxx" with the password you used when
 > generate the trust store

-Finally, restart Tomcat :

-    sudo systemctl restart tomcat
+Meanwhile, you should activate the "tls_broker" profile of Centreon MAP service:
+Edit the file  "/etc/centreon-studio/centreon-map.conf", replace ",tls" by ",tls_broker" after "prod" profile

+    RUN_ARGS="--spring.profiles.active=prod,tls_broker"

+> "tls_broker" profile implies "tls" profile.
+So Centreon MAP service serves necessarily HTTPS.

 **2. Recognized CA signed broker certificate**

 If the broker public certificate is signed with a recognized CA, the JVM default trust store "cacerts (/etc/pki/java/cacerts)" will be used.
-Nothing to configure for Tomcat
+Nothing to configure for Centreon MAP service

 ## Backup of Centreon MAP server